 Strasbourg, Riquewihr, Colmar and Obernai’s meaty, starchy Germanic food is not my preference but these cities garnered the most camera clicks:

 Hearts on shutters are a common motif.
 It used to mean a lady looking for marriage lived in the house.
-After marriage, the heart was recut into a square:
+After marriage, the heart was reshaped into a square:

-In Colmar, blue houses once were for Catholics and red houses for Protestants.
+In Colmar, blue houses once were allocated to Catholics and red houses to Protestants.
 Today, every house is required to be a different colour to its neighbour.
 Alsace’s tourism thrives on people flocking to picturesque perfection that is continuously maintained and rebuilt:

 My dad’s wallet was pickpocketed once in Copenhagen.
-When he went to Paris he filled an old, beat up wallet with paper scraps and put it in his front pants pocket.
-The decoy was bulging and obvious while the real wallet with money was inside his jacket.
+After that, when he went to Paris, he filled an old, beat-up wallet with paper scraps and put it in his front pants pocket.
+This decoy was bulging and obvious while the real wallet with money was inside his jacket.
 The ploy worked!
 What the thieves would have found on top of the scraps was a drawing like this:

 I clutched my handbag a little tighter but it was gourmet temptations, not thieves, that lifted my money.
 Founded in 1863, Ladurée is famous for macaron biscuits which were the best I found.
 The pastries are also superior: